 The Manufacturers of 3D Printed Houses

 BatiPrint is a project that came from a team of researchers from the University of Nantes, where the startup is still based.
 One of the most important manufacturers of 3D printed houses, it aims to accelerate 4.0 construction by building and renovating using robotics and additive manufacturing.
-For its solutions, it partnered with LS2N, a laboratory specialised in the development of robotics, to create a 4-metre long robot that deposits 3 layers of materials in succession: two layers of expanding foam and one third of concrete.
+For its solutions, it partnered with LS2N, a laboratory specialised in the development of robotics, to create a 4-meter-long robot that deposits 3 layers of materials in succession: two layers of expanding foam and one third of concrete.
 This industrial robot is polyarticulated and mobile, allowing it to operate directly on site.
 It is capable of building 7-meter walls.
 Additionally, the company turns to recycled or biosourced materials to help increase sustainability in construction.
 For their projects, we can point notably to the creation of the first social housing in Nantes.

 What do you think of these 3D printed house manufacturers?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!